 In April 2020, HPMC received a $1,344,700 PPP loan, which was forgiven after the company made materially false representations to the SBA.
 Instead of using the PPP funds to cover legitimate business and payroll expenses, the Mooers transferred the entirety of the loan proceeds from a business to a personal account.

-If You Are Aware of PPP Loan or Pandemic Relief Fraud, Call Our Office to Schedule a Free Consultation.
+If You Are Aware of PPP Loan or Pandemic Relief Fraud, Call Teller Law to Schedule a Free Consultation.

-At Teller Law, we advance all costs of a False Claims Act lawsuit, so you will not need to come out of pocket for fees and expenses.
-Additionally, in a False Claims Act, you will not need to pay any legal fees up front for our time.
-We handle these cases on a contingency fee basis, and in addition frequently receive fee reimbursement for the hours expended, as determined by a court in accordance with the False Claims Act statute and applicable regulations.
+At Teller Law, I advance all costs of a False Claims Act lawsuit, so you will not need to come out of pocket for fees and expenses.
+Additionally, in a False Claims Act, you will not need to pay any legal fees up front for my time.
+I handle these cases on a contingency fee basis and, in addition, frequently receive fee reimbursement for the hours expended, as determined by a court in accordance with the False Claims Act statute and applicable regulations.
 These fees are added to your recovery before the contingency percentage is calculated.